 - Nearly no activity on youtube

-NEM does not have white paper, however it has a technical reference which represents both white paper and technical overview.
-It is circa 55 pages document with relevant information.
-Topics as account, addresses, used cryptography, transaction and blockchain, POI and networks are discussed.
+NEM does not have a whitepaper, however it has a technical reference which represents both the whitepaper and the technical overview. it is a circa 55-page document with relevant information.
+Topics as accounts, addresses, used cryptography, transactions and blockchain, POI and networks are discussed.
 I advise you to also read the Catapult white paper.

 XEM is a coin in NEM.
 It is a deflationary coin with maximum supply of 8,999,999,999.
 XEM came into existence when 1,500 stakeholders each received 5,999,999 XEM.
 Then they distributed, said coins, to the community.
 Other funds were distributed to multi-sig wallets with the intention of distribution for NEMs development and rewards.
 XEM can be bought on exchanges (available at all major players) or be harvested.